London Southend Airport: Rail

-Since 2011, the airport has its own railway station near the terminal building, Southend Airport railway station on the Shenfield to Southend Line, which is served by Abellio Greater Anglia connecting the airport to Liverpool Street station in London up to eight times per hour during peak times and Southend Victoria railway station in the other direction respectively.
+The airport has its own railway station near the terminal building, Southend Airport on the Shenfield-Southend line, which opened in 2011.
+It is served by Greater Anglia connecting the airport to Liverpool Street in London usually every 20 minutes, with additional services during peak times, and to Southend Victoria in the other direction.
 The journey to London takes about 55 minutes.

-A later train has now been added to London every night, except Saturday night, and an earlier train to the airport from London every day, except Sunday morning.
+An additional later train operates to London every night, except Saturday night, with an early morning train to the airport from London every day, except Sunday morning.